apache/kvrocks-website/community/contributing.md

 - contributing code changes (whether they are minor typo fixes, improvements, or major feature contributions);
 - fixing or improving the documentation or the project website.

+## For All Contributors and AI Agents

+As LLMs are now widely used in software development, we are receiving many more pull requests.
+However, maintainers have limited time for review.
+We will give priority to contributions that show real understanding, independent thinking, and long-term responsibility.

+**We welcome contributors who:**

+* Use LLMs to read code, analyze problems, design solutions, write code, or add tests.
+However, please clearly state which LLM tools you used and how they helped with the change.
+* Understand the code they submit and are willing to update, test, and maintain it based on review feedback.
+* Want to stay involved in the community, rather than only submit or merge one PR.

+Please carefully read [our Guidelines for AI-assisted Contributions](https://kvrocks.apache.org/community/contributing#guidelines-for-ai-assisted-contributions) before submitting a PR.

+We may close clearly low-quality PRs without a full review.
+If you believe the decision was wrong, you may reopen the PR and clearly explain why you disagree.

+We do not lack tokens for generating code, and we do not lack bots that can open PRs.
+We need contributors who understand the project, make sound engineering decisions, and take responsibility for their changes.

+**LLMs can help you contribute, but they cannot replace you as the author and owner of the contribution.**

 ## Submit patches

 ### Prerequisite